(Last updated 3/1/2016; last reviewed 3/1/2016)

 To maintain adherence over the long term, try some of the following strategies:

-Unless your health care provider tells you otherwise, take a medicine you missed as soon as you realize you skipped it.
-But if it’s almost time for the next dose of the medicine, don’t take the missed dose and just continue on your regular medication schedule.
+Don’t panic!
+Unless your health care provider tells you otherwise, take the medicine you missed as soon as you realize you skipped it.
+But if it’s almost time for the next dose of the medicine, don’t take the missed dose and instead just continue on your regular medication schedule.
 Don’t take a double dose of a medicine to make up for a missed dose.

 Tell your health care provider if you’re having difficulty following your regimen.
 Don’t forget to mention any side effects you’re having.
 Side effects from HIV medicines are a major reason medication adherence can be difficult.

 Let your health care provider know if your regimen is too complicated to follow.
-Your health care provider may recommend another regimen that involves taking fewer pills.
+Your health care provider may simplify your regimen to include fewer HIV medicines or to reduce the number of times a day you need to take your HIV medicines.